 6 Steps You Should Take to Prepare for Retirement

-Assign Power of Attorney
+1. Assign Power of Attorney

-The person who holds your power of attorney has the authority to manage your finances when you are incapacitated.
-This should be someone you trust completely to have your best interests at heart.
-If you don’t know anyone who fits in that bill, you can set up a revocable trust and appoint your bank as your trustee.
-It would then handle everything from paying bills to filing insurance claims to maintaining/selling your home when you are unable to handle these tasks.
+When choosing a power of attorney, select someone you trust completely to have your best interests at heart.
+For instance, that may be your spouse but if you're unmarried, you can set up a revocable trust and appoint your bank as your trustee.
+The trustee would then handle everything from paying bills to filing insurance claims to maintaining/selling your home when you are unable to handle these tasks.

-Make a Will
+2. Make a Will

 It’s particularly important for people without immediate family to detail their wishes for the distribution of property, burial arrangements and even guardianship of any pets.
-You will need to ask a trusted someone to carry out your final wishes as executor of the will.
+That's where a last will and testament comes in.

-Name a Medical Proxy
+3. Name a Medical Proxy

-This person will have the legal authority to make decisions about your health care when you are deemed incapacitated.
+A medical proxy is someone who has legal authority to make decisions about your health care when you are deemed incapacitated.
 This includes whether to move you out of your home and into a nursing facility.
 So, again, choose carefully.
 A spouse or domestic partner is an obvious choice.
 It’s good to have a backup proxy in case you outlive your primary one.
 If you don’t have children, ask a trusted relative (sibling, cousin) or friend to fill the secondary role.

-Write a Living Will
+4. Write a Living Will

 This document details what type of medical care you want in certain dire situations, mostly related to end-of-life treatment.
 This is where, for example, you will formally tell your medical proxy and doctors that you don’t want to linger on life support.

-Plan For Long-Term Care
+5. Plan For Long-Term Care

 While everyone should take these six steps in preparation for retirement, addressing these issues will provide an added peace of mind for those without the safety net that loving children can provide their aging parents.